danielabar/meblog/src/markdown/the-code-adjacent-superpowers-of-ai.md

 Now I point an AI assistant at the codebase and ask.

-A recent example: a customer success team member asked in Slack what happens when a subscriber's renewal payment fails.
-Simple question, right?
-It turned into a deep investigation because nobody was certain which emails were being sent, when, or by whom.
+A recent example: a subscriber received an email that didn't quite match their situation — it contained content meant for a different type of account.
+A customer success team member flagged it in Slack, and it turned into a deep investigation because nobody was certain which emails were being sent, when, or by whom.
 Some people thought Stripe was handling the notifications.
 Others assumed the app was covering it.

 I had Claude analyze the entire payment failure flow — the Stripe webhook events, the controller routing, the mailer logic, the background jobs, the cron-based cleanup.
 Within a few minutes, it produced a comprehensive document that included: